 Hand signals and body language on the stand/sit/down commands are grave mistakes and must cause a severe deduction.
-Depending on their strength and duration, the position is failed, or the grade can be deducted by 1-5.
-See General guidelines § 48.
+Depending on their strength and duration, the position is failed, or the grade can be deducted by 1-5 (see General guidelines § 48).

-EXERCISE 2.4 Recall with stand
+EXERCISE 2.4 Recall with stand [Coeff.
+3]

-Commands:

-"Down", ("Stay") "Come" "Stand", "Come" ("Heel")
+Commands: "Down" - ("Stay") - "Come" - "Stand" - "Come" - ("Heel")

 Voice commands must be used in all parts of the exercise.
 A simultaneous hand signal may be used for the stop command.

-[Hand signals: one hand or both hands may be used at the stop]
+One hand or both hands may be used for the stop command.

-Description: The recall distance is approximately 25 - 30 metres.
+The recall distance is approximately 25 to 30 meters.
 When the dog has proceeded half the distance, it is commanded to stop (to stand).
 The starting point and the halfway point can be indicated for example with a small cone, half sphere, etc. The halfway point is indicated by placing the cone or some other mark well in sight but clearly aside from the dog's path.
-This cone/mark indicates the place for the stop command i.e., the stop command should be given, when the dog is in level with the halfway cone /sign.
+This cone/mark indicates the place for the stop command i.e., the stop command should be given, when the dog is in level with the halfway cone/sign.

-Performance: The handler commands the dog to lie down at the starting point and walks approximately 25 - 30 m in the indicated direction and turns around to face the dog.
+The handler commands the dog to lie down at the starting point and walks approximately 25 to 30 m in the indicated direction and turns around to face the dog.
 On permission from the steward, the handler recalls the dog.
 When the dog has covered approximately half of the distance i.e., when it is in level with the cone/mark, the handler commands (independently) the dog to stand.
 The halfway is marked with a small cone aside from the dog's path.
 (Halfway => place for the stand command, not the stopping place for the dog).
 The dog should start off immediately on recall and begin stopping at once on the command.